-This summary highlights information contained elsewhere in this prospectus.
+The summary highlights information contained elsewhere in this prospectus.
 It does not contain all of the information that you should consider before investing in the common units.
 You should read the entire prospectus carefully, including the historical and pro forma financial statements and notes to those financial statements.
-The information presented in this prospectus assumes that all of the 750,000 common units subject to the over-allotment option are purchased by our general partner.
-You should read "Risk Factors" beginning on page 13 for more information about important factors that you should consider before buying the common units.
+The information presented in this prospectus assumes (1) an initial public offering price of \$20.00 per unit and (2) that all of the 750,000 common units subject to the over-allotment option are purchased by our general partner.
+You should read "Risk Factors" on page 13 for more information about important factors that you should consider before buying the common units.

-We include a glossary of some of the terms used in this prospectus as Appendix C. References in this prospectus to "Sunoco Logistics Partners," "we," "our," "us," or like terms refer to Sunoco Logistics Partners L.P.
-References in this prospectus to "Sunoco R&M" refer to Sunoco, Inc. (R&M), a wholly owned subsidiary of Sunoco, Inc., through which Sunoco, Inc. conducts its refining and marketing operations.
+We include a glossary of some of the terms used in this prospectus as Appendix C. References in this prospectus to Sunoco Logistics Partners, "we," "ours," "us," or like terms refer to Sunoco Logistics Partners L.P.
+References in this prospectus to Sunoco R&M refer to Sunoco, Inc. (R&M), a subsidiary of Sunoco, Inc., through which Sunoco, Inc. conducts its refining and marketing operations.